Category Archives: Waldeck-Pyrmont Royals

 Emma and Wilhelmina in 1897; Credit – Wikipedia

 As a reigning queen, the young Queen Wilhelmina insisted on making her own way and tried to resist any pressures from her mother.
-Occasionally, Wilhelmina had to rely on the extensive knowledge of Emma in protocol matters.
+Occasionally, Wilhelmina had to rely on Emma’s extensive knowledge of protocol matters.
 Initially, the two queens lived together in Noordeinde Palace, but when Wilhelmina married, Emma retired to the Palace Lange Voorhout.
 Emma was active in the fight against tuberculosis, then the number one disease.
 She had lost her sister Sophie to tuberculosis.

 The royal family of the Netherlands in 1930.
 From left to right: Queen Mother Emma, Princess Juliana, Prince Hendrik, and Queen Wilhelmina; Credit – Wikipedia